|

 the number of bytes that the used Bignat's are longer than the

 configured key size.
-Digits at index less than offset
+Digits at index less than offset are

 always ignored for arguments.
 For results they are set to zero.